dhr039/dhr039/README.md

 -  My name is Dumitru and I work with Android and React.
 -  Always open to try new tech stacks.
 -  Kept all of the sources on bitbucket, now starting to move them here.
-- ☀️ In my free time I love reading, running, seaside beaches, watching Doctor Who or El Ministerio Del Tiempo.
+- ☀️ In my free time I love reading, running, seaside beaches, watching Doctor Who.

 <!--